snadrus/nodb/README.md

   -- WHERE clause per-table first IF this table is involved in it.
   -- MAPS for ON relation (presume unique, work if not unique)

-- Cleanup: hide behind enableLogging()

 - Subquery
--- base.rowProvider:  chan interface{} RP: map GetChan to that.
---  Setup a subquery return:
-      reflect.StructOf([]reflect.StructField{
-        {                       // * the number of fields
-          Name: "A",
-          Type: reflect.TypeOf(interface{}{}),
-        }
-      })
--- Support FROM.  // WHERE clause subqueries are done -- Build own structs for results & reuse what we have.

 - DISTINCT not implemented.
 It is mmaped hashes.
 (MEDIUM)